mohsenoffice/investigator/README.md

 Parsing each line we create maximum M sentences (the different between 2 sentences is exactly one word)

-We go over the N Line and for each line, we create M sentences -> worst-case  O(M*N)
+We go over the N Line and for each line, we create M sentences [see image](https://github.com/mohsenoffice/investigator/blob/master/Screenshot_4.jpg) -> worst-case  O(M*N)

 To find similar sentence we go over M permutations of the line and check if it's existing in the hash (see how in the description file) -> O(M)